 Under the on-line scenario, the VM requests are coming one by one without knowing the information beforehand.
-Hence, we can only place VMs one after another.
-Since our MBVMP algorithm places VMs one after another for the off-line scenario, it can still work in the same way for on-line VM placement.
+Hence, we place VM one after another through a emulated process.
+Since our MBVMP algorithm places VMs one after another for the off-line scenario, it could still work in the same way for on-line VM placement.